It has been 22 years since our company, Techno AP, was founded, and we

 The previous detector I used, manufactured by PGT (Princeton Gamma Tech), finally became unusable after 15 years of service.
 Despite multiple repairs that temporarily revived it each time, the latest increase in the leakage current proved irreversible.
 Even after attempting vacuuming, it failed to regain functionality.

 replenishment with liquid nitrogen since it was purchased.
-Upon review

-mechanism primarily suited for high counting rates.
+operates on a transistor reset mechanism primarily suited for high counting rates.

 Typically used for performance evaluations under normal conditions, it contrasts with the more common resistive feedback type, which serves as the mainstream choice.